IlyasMoerkensr/iftar/README.md

 # Iftar Countdown App

 A beautiful Next.js application that displays a countdown timer to Iftar (the time to break fast during Ramadan) based on the user's location.
-The app automatically detects the user's location using their IP address and calculates the Iftar time for their specific location.

 ## Features

-- 🌙 Automatic location detection based on IP address
 - ⏱️ Real-time countdown to Iftar (Maghrib prayer time)
 - 🌃 Beautiful dark mode UI with animated elements
 - 🌐 Works worldwide with accurate prayer times